Stock Market Investment is not for just Profit, but for an Investment in Nation...!

 Recently discount brokers started free delivery purchases.

-100% of my fund is the investment in this firm.
+Majority of my fund is the investment in this firm.

 I started 2 more accounts under two discount brokers for various purposes.
 They are " B " & " C ".
-My only cost for holding these accounts is Annual Maintenance Charges of INR 700.
+My only cost for holding these accounts is the Annual Maintenance Charges of INR 700.
 The reason is the exception of the brokerage fee for stock delivery.
 But no exception for taxes and DP charges under discount brokers.

 I think I had covered almost details of my portfolio except for TOP HOLDINGS.